-Air quality
+EN1 Air quality

-Definition/formulae: The level of ambient concentrations of CO averaged over an 8-hour period are categorised with respect to the acceptable air quality guideline of 10 milligrams per cubic metre (10 mg/m3), as excellent, good, acceptable, alert or action.
+Definition/formulae: The level of ambient concentrations of CO averaged over an 8-hour period are categorised with respect to the maximum air quality guideline of 10 milligrams per cubic metre (10 mg/m3).

-Limitations of data: Ambient air quality sites where data on CO levels is publicly available, are few in number and tend to represent urban areas where "worst case" CO concentration levels are to be found.
+Limitations of data: Ambient air quality sites where data on CO levels are publicly available are few in number and tend to represent urban areas where "worst case" CO concentration levels are to be found.

-Data source: National Institute of Water and Atmospheric Research, http://indicators.niwa.cri.nz
+Data source: Ministry for the Environment, http://aqdb.niwa.cri.nz/indicators/airpoll\indicators.htm.

-Drinking water quality
+EN2 Drinking water quality

-Definition/formulae: Full microbiological compliance with the Drinking-Water Standards for New Zealand (DWSNZ) 1995 requires that all water leaving the treatment plant must be free of three micro-organisms: faecal coliforms, Giardia, and Cryptosporidium.
+Definition/formulae: Full microbiological compliance with the Drinking-water Standards for New Zealand (DWSNZ) 1995 requires that all water leaving the treatment plant must be free of three microorganisms: faecal coliforms, Giardia, and Cryptosporidium.
 Additionally, adequate monitoring and the use of a registered laboratory are required to demonstrate full compliance with this standard.
 Figures are shown on the sub-population that is served by community supplies, showing the percentage of this population that receives drinking water that fully complies with the DWSNZ 1995.